Reviewed by Oct 05, 2020| Updated on

 The multiples approach is the evaluation theory which is based upon the concept that the assets that are similar will sell at similar prices.
-It considers that a ratio comparing worth with a company-specific variable like operating margins and cash flows is pretty much same across all similar companies.
+It considers that a ratio comparing worth with a company-specific variable, such as operating margins and cash flows, is pretty much same across all similar companies.
 Valuation multiples and multiples analysis are the other names of the multiples approach among investors.

 Typically, ‘multiples’ is a broad term for a category of various indicators that may be used to evaluate a stock.
 A multiple is merely a ratio which is extensively obtained by taking the ratio of the estimated or market value of a security to the worth of an item mentioned in its financial records, such as statements.

 The approach of multiples is a method of comparables analysis which pursues to evaluate similar firms by making use of the same financial metrics and tools.